davidmorton0/markdown-previewer/README.md

 # Markdown Previewer

-The page shows random quotes from the Hitch Hikers Guide to the Galaxy series by Douglas Adams.
+The page converts markdown text into html using the Marked.js library.
-The page was made as a project as part of the Free Code Camp course on Front End Libraries.
-It uses React and obtains the quote information from another webpage using a fetch request:
+The page was made as a project as part of the Free Code Camp course on Front End Libraries using React.

+Text entered into the 'markdown' box will be converted into html and shown in the 'html' box.
+The html output is shown in the 'preview' box.

 ## Markdown Previewer Tests